bramu/help.trusender.github.io/_articles/inserting-merge-tags-using-liquid-in-my-emails.md

 ## Using Liquid functions

-Vero is a complex and powerful templating language.
+Liquid is a complex and powerful templating language.
 Vero supports most of the functions outlined in the [Liquid for Designers]({{site.data.links.liquid_for_designers}}) documentation.

 We have extended the default functionality with a series of custom Liquid functions designed to help build better emails whilst making your life easier.
 We outline each of our custom functions in more detail in our article [Custom Liquid Functions]({{site.data.links.list_of_liquid_functions}}).